gravitonian/brutor-sdk/docs/hot-reloading-repository-extensions.md

 This will generate the standard Repository extension project but with some extra configuration to enable hot reloading.

+**Important!
+Make sure you build and run the project before continuing.**

 ## HotSwap Agent Activation and Configuration
 *This configuration is set up for you when the project is generated.*